-

 Briefly detail key responsible gambling (or safer gambling) requirements.

-The GA imposes a duty of care on all operators, requiring them to actively prevent excessive gambling through continuous monitoring of gambling behaviour, present an action plan on the fulfilment of the duty of care and educate management and personnel.
+The GA imposes a duty of care on all operators, requiring them to actively prevent excessive gambling through continuous monitoring of gambling behaviour, present an action plan on their fulfilment of the duty of care and educate management and personnel.
+In addition, operators are authorised to process personal data on players’ health and finances to take necessary measures against excessive gambling.

-Operators are further required to offer players the option to exclude themselves from gambling for a set time period or until further notice (minimum 12 months) by entry into a suspension registry which must be integrated to all operators’ platforms.
-Other provisions include prohibitions on extending credit to players, limitations on bonus offers, requirements on offering self-assessment tests, information requirements for games (including the likelihood of winning), limitations on game design, and requirements on players needing to actively specifying and confirming stakes and maximum limits for deposits.
+Operators are further required to offer players the option to exclude themselves from gambling for a set time period or until further notice (minimum 12 months) by entry into a suspension registry which must be integrated with all operators’ platforms.
+Other provisions include prohibitions on extending credit to players, limitations on bonus offers, requirements on offering self-assessment tests, information requirements for games (including the likelihood of winning), limitations on game design, and requirements for players to actively specify and confirm stakes and maximum limits for deposits.

 -